Samantha-uk/one/README.md

 A monorepo using Yarn Berry (v2+).

-Home of Zigzag ... a Zigbee network visualisation addon for Home Assistant.
+Home of Zigzag ... a Zigbee network visualisation tool.